 Web Designers are as diverse as websites.
-Some will agree with my commandments and some won’t.
-The purpose of this article is to nail down what consistently breeds success.
-While I used the term ‘Commandments’, I recommend looking at the following as guidelines.
+However, the purpose of this article is to attempt to nail down what consistently breeds success.
+While I use the term ‘commandments,’ I recommend looking at the following more as guidelines:

 1st Web Design Commandment: